7 April 2022

 Kraken.io is the fastest image optimization tool on the market, with a unique algorithm that helps you save space and bandwidth.
 Your site will load faster and provide a better user experience with optimized images.
 Kraken reduces the size of the images as much as possible without reducing quality.

-Another tool you may use to optimize images for WordPress without using a plugin is JPEG.io.
+Another tool you may use to optimize images without using a plugin is JPEG.io.
 JPEG.io supports a wide range of image formats, including JPEG, PNG, GIF, SVG, BMP, EPS, WEBP, TIFF, and PSD.

-You may use the drag and drop feature it offers to upload your images.
+You may use the drag-and-drop feature it offers to upload your images.
 Besides, you may also use Dropbox and Google Drive to save your images.
 Images that are uploaded will be compressed without losing their size.

 Another image optimization tool on our list is Compress JPEG.
 You may use this tool to upload and optimize up to 20 images at once.
 Once the process is finished, you may either download them all at once or one by one.